-- 60. Clean energy.
-CAREC 2030 will support technology leapfrogging in the use of clean and renewable energy to help curb carbon emissions to support sustainability and reduce carbon footprints of member countries.
-The emergence of new energy technologies together with the sharp drop in the cost of renewable energy generation are helping countries deliver on national commitments under climate change agreements, but require the integration of new options into national energy policies and into regional trade arrangements.
-CAREC's value addition will be on promoting cross-country learning and introducing regional approaches to technology adoption to help create economies of scale to make investments in clean energy viable.
-Such investments have the potential to add greatly to the current electricity generating capacity in the region.
-In addition to investments, CAREC 2030 will provide research and advice on the clean and renewable energy agenda, including on building enabling policy and regulatory environments to attract private sector investments. - 61.
-Energy efficiency.
+CAREC 2030 will provide research and advice on the clean and renewable energy agenda, including on building enabling policy and regulatory environments to attract private sector investments.

+- 62. Energy efficiency.
 CAREC countries in Central Asia generally have high energy intensities, requiring attention to improving energy efficiency to support national competitiveness and address climate mitigation needs through reduced greenhouse gas emissions.
 Besides investments, CAREC 2030 will promote enabling policies for energy efficiency in the region, including pricing and tariff reforms and building codes and standards.
-CAREC 2030 may also promote emission trading systems, in the context of promoting trade and developing unified markets in the region, while raising efficiency in energy use. - 62.
+CAREC 2030 may also promote emission trading systems, in the context of promoting trade and developing unified markets in the region, while raising efficiency in energy use. - 63.
 Energy trade.
 CAREC has assisted developing regional energy master plans, providing technical support to Afghanistan for connecting with the Central Asian grid, and financing the interconnection between Turkmenistan, Uzbekistan, Tajikistan, Afghanistan, and Pakistan.
 Moreover, the work on the Turkmenistan-Afghanistan-Pakistan power transmission interconnection project and the Turkmenistan-Afghanistan-Pakistan-India natural gas pipeline project is advancing.
 CAREC will continue to support these existing energy trade initiatives, while reinforcing further integration of energy markets.